-40. Countries will agree on indicators to be used for monitoring the implementation of the strategy's objectives and country actions to increase capacity and support, and to plan, implement and evaluate health promotion.

-41. Countries will monitor the implementation of the strategy using agreed indicators.

-42. WHO will collect information on the implementation of the strategy two years after its adoption and every three years thereafter.
+- 40. Countries will agree on indicators to be used for monitoring the implementation of the strategy's objectives and country actions to increase capacity and support, and to plan, implement and evaluate health promotion. - 41.
+Countries will monitor implementation of the strategy using agreed indicators. - 42.WHO will collect information on the implementation of the strategy two years after its adoption and every three years thereafter. - 43.
+Countries and WHO will carry out periodic intercountry evaluation of the effectiveness of health promotion.